-A stratigraphic well drilled in December 2011 is providing WESTCARB with rock core and fluid samples to characterize the CO2 storage potential of regionally extensive geologic formations in the southwestern part of the Sacramento Basin of California.
+A stratigraphic well drilled in December 2011 provided WESTCARB with rock core and fluid samples to characterize the CO2 storage potential of regionally extensive geologic formations in the southwestern part of the Sacramento Basin of California.

-The Citizen Green well, drilled directionally to a vertical depth of 6,900 feet in a California Energy Commission project, reused the pad and surface casing of an existing depleted natural gas well on King Island, which is located in an agricultural area near Stockton.
-The King Island gas field is part of northern California’s natural gas producing region and is in close proximity to major industrial and power plant CO2 sources.
+The Citizen Green well, a California Energy Commission project, was drilled directionally to a vertical depth of 6,900 feet, reusing the pad and surface casing of an existing depleted natural gas well on King Island near Stockton.
+The King Island gas field is part of northern California’s natural gas producing region and is in proximity to major industrial and power plant CO2 sources.

-The core samples are being analyzed and used in experiments by WESTCARB researchers at Lawrence Berkeley National Laboratory.
+The core samples were analyzed and used in experiments by WESTCARB researchers at Lawrence Berkeley National Laboratory.

-WESTCARB’s findings from the Citizen Green well samples and logging data will provide information to help CO2 emitters assess geologic storage options for meeting their greenhouse gas reduction targets, as well as helping natural gas producers determine how CO2 storage may extend the useful life of depleted natural gas fields.
+WESTCARB’s findings from the Citizen Green well samples and logging data show excellent potential for CO2 storage in several sandstone formations, as well as good sealing properties in the shales.
+This information can help the region’s CO2 emitters better assess geologic storage options for meeting their greenhouse gas reduction targets, as well as helping natural gas producers determine how CO2 injection may extend the useful life of depleting natural gas fields.

-*A preliminary assessment of the Mokelumne River and Starkey formations is contained in a WESTCARB study by the California Geological Survey.
+*A preliminary assessment of the Mokelumne River and Starkey formations was conducted by the California Geological Survey.